-In January 2017, ALIC Re entered into a master transaction agreement with Bueller Financing LLC ("Bueller"), an external financing provider.
-In accordance with the agreement, Bueller issued a variable funding puttable note ("credit-linked note") that will be held in a trust.
+In January 2017, ALIC Reinsurance Company ("ALIC Re"), a wholly owned subsidiary of the Company, entered into a master transaction agreement with Bueller Financing LLC ("Bueller"), an external financing provider.
+In accordance with the agreement, Bueller issued a variable funding puttable note ("credit-linked note") that is held in a trust.
 The credit-linked note can be put back to Bueller for cash in the event certain ALIC Re statutory reserves and capital are depleted.
 The balance of the credit-linked note will vary based on the statutory reserve balance with a maximum value of \$1.75 billion.
-The agreement has no impact on the GAAP-basis Consolidated Statement of Financial Position.
+The impacts of the agreement are eliminated in consolidation and have no impact on the Consolidated Statements of Financial Position.